Nutrition Coaching

 What to eat

-Basically there is no one diet that is going to work for everyone - we are all different and suited to different diets, depending on many things - DNA, lifestyle, allergies and intolerance and general health.
+Basically there is no one exact diet that is going to work for everyone - we are all different, depending on many things - DNA, lifestyle, allergies and intolerance and general health.
+But ensuring you get the right nutrients and calories, in the right amount for your individual lifestyle, age and activity levels is a solid start.

-However, for most that which to slim down, upping the protein and lowering the carbs will certainly help.
-Cutting down or cutting out carbs such as bread, pasta, rice, potatoes, all sweets and sugary foods (and fruits) and keeping to lean meats, fish, fresh vegetables and good fats such as coconut oil, ghee, avocado, olive oil and having proper butter as opposed to low fat spreads and margarine.
-Low fat, usually is an indication that more sugar has been added somewhere to make up the taste anyway.
+However, for most that wish to slim down, upping the protein and lowering the carbs will certainly help.
+Cutting down on certain types of carbs and keeping lean protiens and good fats such as olive oil, coconut oil, ghee and avocado.
+Keeping away from most low fat diet foods, as its usually is an indication that more sugars or nasty sweeteners have been added somewhere to make up the taste.